 Psalms 139:13, “I praise you for I am fearfully and wonderfully made.
 My soul knows it very well.”

-Children are always comparing themselves with others.
+Children are always comparing themselves to others.
 They will say things like, “She is prettier than I am, he is a better football player than me.
 She is smarter than me.
 I wish I lived in her house.
 He has a great car, wish I had a new car.”
 When we compare ourselves with others, we are not accepting the value and importance of ourselves.

 Comparison will always take our joy from us, because we are looking at others and what we think others have that is better or more important than what we have.
 The Bible tells us we were all made by God in his image.
 We are all unique and have special talents and abilities.